 Officers with the Kosciusko County Sheriff’s Office investigated the following accidents:

-Officers with the Silver Lake Police Department investigated the following accidents:
+Officers with the Warsaw Police Department investigated the following accidents:

-Officers with the Warsaw Police Department investigated the following accident:
+Officers from the Winona Lake Police Department investigated the following accident:

 4:18 p.m.
 Thursday, March 28, East Winona Avenue, Winona Lake.
 Drivers: Randal A. Rhodes, 60, North CR 375E, Warsaw; Jalessa R. Hendrickson, 30, East CR 700S, Warsaw.
 Both drivers told police they were in their vehicles in the drive-through line of Dairy Queen when Rhodes began to back his vehicle, causing it to strike the front of Hendrickson’s vehicle.
 Damage up to $2,500.